• Skip to primary navigation

 This is an overview of the instructions.
 For the complete directions just scroll down to the bottom!

 3. After you remove the bacon, pour out most of the grease, but reserve all those brown bits in the bottom of the pan.
-Add the butter & olive oil, then the onions and celery.
-Cook for about 4-5 minutes until they just begin to soften.
-Then add the potatoes and minced garlic.
+Add the butter & olive oil, then saute the onions and celery for about 5 minutes.Then, add the potatoes and minced garlic.
 Cook for another minute or two.

-4. Add the flour and cook that for a couple minutes also.
-Then it's time to add the Tabasco sauce (don't be afraid of the heat, Tabasco adds a great flavor!) and chicken stock.
-When you add the chicken stock, take a spoon and scrape up all the bits off the bottom of the pan.
-They are going to give you big flavor!!
+4. Add the flour and cook that for another minute.
+Then add the Tabasco sauce and chicken stock.
+Scrape up all the bits off the bottom of the pan as you're adding the stock.
 Increase the heat to high and bring everything to a boil.
 Cook until the potatoes are tender.

-5. Next, ladle about half the soup into the Blender.
-Blend until creamy and smooth.
-Add it back into the soup pot along with the turkey and corn and heat through.
+5. Next, ladle about half the soup into the blender.
+Blend until creamy and smooth, then add it back into the soup pot.
+Add the turkey, and corn and heat through.
 Remove from the heat and add in the half & half.
 Sprinkle with chopped parsley and serve.

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.